-Our impact report collects data from the full, prior fiscal year.
-Note that companies will pick slightly different fiscal year end points eg some companies have a December Fiscal Year end, while for others it is March.
+&lt;sup>1Our impact report collects data from the full, prior fiscal year.
+Note that companies will pick slightly different fiscal year end points e.g. some companies have a December fiscal year end, while for others it is March.